bytemare/goproject/README.md

 A profile file lists the layout and names the files you usually use within your projects.
 For example, this profile will use 'devName devAdress' as an author and contact, and will create 'doc, makefile, golangci, travis' files

-TODO: give example profile content
+> TODO: give example profile content

 goproject can only generate files it knows and [are registered](link to map)

 To show available profiles and switch between them, use the 'profile' command

-'goproject profile --help
+> '''goproject profile --help
-TODO show output'
+TODO show output'''

 ## Usage